- Affiliate Associate Professor, Global Health

 - Urban Health

 Hou, Jeff, Ben Spencer and Daniel Winterbottom.
-“Whole-Systems Public Interest Design Education: Design/Build and Design Activism at the University of Washington.” (working title).
-In Bryan Bell and Lisa Albendroth (Eds.).
+2018.
+“Whole-Systems Public Interest Design Education: Department of Landscape Architecture, University of Washington” In Bryan Bell and Lisa Albendroth (Eds.).
 Public Interest Design Education Guidebook: Curricula, Strategies, and SEED Academic Case Studies.
-Book to be published by Routledge.
-Anticipated publication date, 2017.
+Routledge, UK. pp. 8-21.